iotaledger/documentation/iota-streams/0.1/channels/build-a-simple-app.md

 ## Step 3.
 Publish a public message about breaking changes

-In this step, you write a function that will create and publish a `SignedPacket` message on your channel.
-This message will include a plain text message that anyone can read.
+In this step, you write a function that creates and publishes a `SignedPacket` message on your channel.

 1. In the `author` directory, create a new file called `send_message.rs`